monk-io/docs/docs/guides/k8s-migrate.md

 (...)
 ```

-Last command will tail the logs, open web browser and try open the page, some logs should start appearing.
+The `monk logs -f yelb/ui` will tail the logs.
+Now, launch a web browser and try open the page.
+Some logs should start appearing.

 ```bash
 (...)